EU-Japan Economic Partnership Agreement

-- One-stop centre for foreign investors planning to establish or expand their business base in Japan is provided by JETRO: Invest Japan Business Support Center (IBSC) (English)
+- One-stop center for foreign investors planning to establish or expand their business base in Japan is provided by JETRO: Invest Japan Business Support Center (IBSC) (English)

 Invest Japan Hotline

-- JETRO’s support centre for foreign companies and foreign-affiliated companies planning to invest in Japan.
+- JETRO’s support center for foreign companies and foreign-affiliated companies planning to invest in Japan.
 Services are available in languages other than Japanese: Invest Japan Hotline (English)